 Go to Filter > Noise > Add Noise and make sure Gaussian is selected.
 Check the Monochromatic checkbox.

-The steps that will need to be followed to add grain have been given.
+The steps that will need to be followed to add grain has been given.

 - Select ‘filter’ on the selection panel at the top of the screen: